 Rae specializes in Queens and the east side Manhattan markets, but will take you anywhere in the city where your unique real estate interests lie.
 She provides the honest, upfront guidance and efficient service you need to make the best decisions.

-Outside of work, Rae enjoys photography, dining out and sightseeing.
+Outside of work, Rae enjoys photography, gardening, dining out and sightseeing.
 "I love NYC's rich history, especially in the arts and ethnic enclaves."